chandrima0503/catalyst-count/README.md

 7. Start the development server : python manage.py runserver

-8. Open the project's settings file: csv_uploader/settings.py.
-Locate the INSTALLED_APPS section and ensure that the following apps are included: INSTALLED_APPS = ['allauth','allauth.account']

-9. Set up the authentication backend: AUTHENTICATION_BACKENDS = ['django.contrib.auth.backends.ModelBackend','allauth.account.auth_backends.AuthenticationBackend']

-10. Register a new account and login
+8. Register a new account and login

-11. Once logged in, navigate to the Upload Data section.
+9. Once logged in, navigate to the Upload Data section.

-12. Click on the "Upload Data Tab" button and select a CSV file to upload.
+10. Click on the "Upload Data Tab" button and select a CSV file to upload.

-13. After the file is uploaded, perform the desired operations on the data.
+11. After the file is uploaded, perform the desired operations on the data.